 The deferred consideration resulting from the acquisition of Populi in the third quarter of 2023, which is subject to meeting certain revenue metrics during calendar years 2024 and 2025, is measured at fair value on a recurring basis.
 The fair value was estimated based on the present value of the amount expected to be paid at the end of the measurement period.
-At March 31, 2024, the fair value of the contingent consideration associated with this acquisition was estimated to be \$9.0 million and was included in other long-term liabilities on the condensed consolidated balance sheets.
+At March 31, 2024 June 30, 2024, the fair value of the contingent consideration associated with this acquisition was estimated to be \$9.0 million and was included in other long-term liabilities on the unaudited condensed consolidated balance sheets.

-The contingent consideration that resulted from the earnout associated with the acquisition of Analytical Wizards Inc. in February 2022, which was included in accrued expenses and other liabilities in the condensed consolidated balance sheets as of December 31, 2023, was paid during the three months ended March 31, 2024.
+The contingent consideration that resulted from the earnout associated with the acquisition of Analytical Wizards Inc. in February 2022, which was included in accrued expenses and other liabilities in the condensed consolidated balance sheets as of December 31, 2023, was paid during the three six months ended March 31, 2024 June 30, 2024.